Our Research

 The cost of an online degree in South Carolina depends on which institution you attend as well as the type of degree that you decide to pursue.
 For example, undergraduate degrees are usually more affordable than graduate degrees.
 Also, you’ll probably find yourself paying more for your degree if you major in a STEM field rather than the humanities.

-Regardless of the cost per credit, you should also consider that you may be able to save money on indirect expenses, such as transportation, parking, and housing, by earning your college degree online.
+Regardless of the cost per credit, you should also consider that you may be able to save money on indirect expenses, such as transportation and housing, by earning your college degree online.

 To give you a sense of exactly how much you should expect to pay for your online education, we’ve listed the lowest and highest rates for earning an online bachelor’s degree in South Carolina below:

-• Most affordable online college in South Carolina: Columbia College – $375 per credit (in-state and out-of-state)
+Most affordable online college in South Carolina: Anderson University, $390 per credit

 Average College Tuition Cost